-What Does Heated Dry Mean On Dishwasher
+What Does Hold Mean On A Thermostat

 The ‘Heated Dry’ setting on a dishwasher uses heat to evaporate remaining moisture from dishes after the wash cycle, ensuring they are thoroughly dried.